• Skip to main content

 Close up on a spoon that's taking a portion of a vegan baked cauliflower mac and cheese out of a dish.
 You can see clearly the creamy filling and the crumbly topping.

-This classic vegan baked mac and cheese checks all the boxes to be the BEST and DREAMIEST cheesy vegan comfort food!
-It is saucy, sooooooo creamy and topped with a crispy cheesy breadcrumb topping.
-Dangerously delicious.
+This amazing vegan cauliflower mac and cheese is the BEST and DREAMIEST cheesy vegan comfort food!
+It is saucy, so creamy and topped with a crispy cheesy breadcrumb topping.

-And I love the fact that no vegan cheese was used in this recipe at all.
-Only wholesome ingredients, and the sauce is all made from scratch!
-This is a must-try next time you crave a cozy bowl of pasta!
+And you will love that no store-bought vegan cheese was used in this recipe but instead only wholesome ingredients and tons of good-for-you vegetables.
+This hidden cauliflower mac and cheese is a must-try next time you crave a cozy bowl of cheesy pasta but still are looking for something healthy!

 Overhead view on a table containing a baked vegan lac and cheese with a portion taken out and a side plate containing some of the cheesy noodles.

-• Approved by kids (top notch yummy per my 3 and 5 y/o mini-eaters) and hides extra veggies no one will notice.
+• Approved by kids and hides extra veggies no one will notice

-• The vegan 'cheddar' sauce can be made ahead for easy meals during the week.
+• The vegan cheese sauce with cauliflower can be made ahead for easy meals during the week.

 Showing are the ingredients needed to make a vegan baked mac and cheese.